MicrosoftDocs/azure-docs/articles/communication-services/concepts/voice-video-calling/network-requirements.md

 ## Factors that affect media quality and reliability

-There are many different factors that contribute to Azure Communication Services  Real-Time media (audio, video, and application sharing) quality that include the devices that are used, the environment, and the network connectivity.
+There are many different factors that contribute to Azure Communication Services real-time media (audio, video, and application sharing) quality.
+These include network quality, bandwidth, firewall, host, and device configurations.

 ### Network quality